GoUpNumber/gun.fun/src/bet/offer-tutorial.md

    You can bet as low as 1000 sats to give yourself 1 to 500 risk reward ratio.
    [@GoUpNumber] will always take it if they don't get any better offers.

-The [base2048] gibberish you get as output is encrypted so that only the propser can read it.
+The [base2048] gibberish you get as output is encrypted so that only the proposer can read it.
-Copy it and paste it somewhere the proposer can see it e.g. reply to the tweet, DM them etc.
+Copy it and paste it somewhere the proposer can see it e.g. reply to the tweet, send them a direct message etc.

 > 💡 Consider posting the offer under a colorful pseudonym so not even the proposer knows who they're betting with!